-Disability Support Services (DSS) at GW recognizes disability in the context of diversity.
-Established in 1978, we work collaboratively with students, faculty and staff across the campus to foster a climate of universal academic excellence, while also promoting disability culture and GW’s broader diversity and inclusion initiatives.
+Disability Support Services (DSS) is the university’s central resource for academic support for students with disabilities.
+The George Washington University (GW) recognizes disability in the context of diversity.
+We work collaboratively with students, faculty and staff across the campus to foster a climate of universal academic excellence, while also promoting disability culture and GW’s broader diversity and inclusion initiatives.

-We aim to create an inclusive environment that challenges notions of normality and that influences scholarship across all disciplines.
+We aim to create an inclusive environment that challenges notions of normality that influences scholarship across all disciplines and university programming.

 Diversity is crucial to an educational institution's pursuit of excellence in learning, research, and service.
 In pursuit of those goals, a population of students, faculty, and staff with differing perspectives, backgrounds, talents, and needs can lead to a richer mix of ideas, energizing and enlightening debates, deeper commitments, and a host of educational, civic, and work outcomes.